North American First People's Day 2023

 6:30pm – 8:00pm: Akron-Summit County Public Library Native American Speaker Series.
 Free.

-Speaker(s) to be confirmed.
+Panel of Northern Cheyenne experts address keeping an endangered language alive, generational trauma, and bringing Indigenous content into school systems.
 Downtown branch (60 S. High St., Akron).
 More information is coming soon at services.akronlibrary.org/events.

 THURSDAY OCTOBER 5